StackExchange/dnscontrol/README.md

 globally?
 Just change the variable and "recompile."
 * Macros!
 Define your SPF records, MX records, or other repeated data once and re-use them for all domains.
-* Control CloudFlare from a single location.
+* Control Cloudflare from a single location.
 Enable/disable Cloudflare proxying (the "orange cloud" button) directly from your DNSControl files.
 * Keep similar domains in sync with transforms and other features.